ragavendra/PerfService/README.md

 Unit tests for the `PerfRunner` to be kept updated with any new features added to the `PerfRunner` project.

 ### Planned features
-1. Migrate to use Semaphore to use limited no. of threads per second instead of manual control?
+1. Assunming runner(s) running a single test, test users may have to be shared across them.
+Need a cache or ESB queue to may be write to db or not on cloud.
+The UserMgr may have to fetch user(s) from that cache or queue.
-2. Try using interface inherit implementation.
+2. Migrate to use Semaphore to use limited no. of threads per second instead of manual control?

 ### Existing features
 1. Abitlity to create and run http test(s).